 Meeting Time: Fridays, 11:00am-12:20pm

-COS IW 03: Invention and Innovation -- Entrepreneurial Lessons for Computers Scientists
+COS IW 03: Invention and Innovation -- Entrepreneurial Lessons for Computer Scientists in Extraordinary Times

 Instructor: Robert Fish